 There are plenty of options when choosing where to stay in Sonoma.
 If you’re like us you’d rather save your money for more wine or an activity than on a room, then stay at the L&M motel.
 Located just outside the main square of Healdsburg, the L&M motel is just off the 101 HWY and in walking distance to the square with 100’s of tasting room and restaurants.
 The rooms are nicely done with comfortable beds, a pool, a cute outdoor space, and everything you need.
 Another bonus is that the rooms are equipped with kitchenettes.
 We cooked a few of our diners to help stay on budget in Sonoma.
 Oh, and for breakfast, they have the best blueberry scones I have ever had.

-If you prefer to stay in an Airbnb there are tons of condos for a fraction of the price available.
+If you prefer to stay in a Vrbo there are tons of condos for a fraction of the price available.
 Plus there is some amazing Airbnbs in Sonoma, you can stay on a vineyard for under $100 a night, Staying in an Airbnb will also help save money on meal costs as you can easily make breakfast before heading off wine tasting in Sonoma Valley.

 Don’t Get Sold

 Generally, the whole purpose of going wine tasting is to find a bottle of wine you enjoy and bring it back home, or for some people, it’s not.
 If you do find a wine you like and purchase it, then the tasting fee is always waived for at least one person if not both.
 However, tasting wine at a particular winery doesn’t mean you are obligated to buy a bottle of wine.
 The wine pourers may try and talk you into taking a bottle, but that’s their job.
 Wine tasting is the wineries best form of marketing but doesn’t obligate you to buy.